walnutwaldo/TokPair-Model/README.md

 The code also assumes that  [PyTorch](https://pytorch.org/)  is already installed.
 ### Installation

-Clone and install the repository https://github.com/nearai/program_synthesis (you may download and install it directly within the prog_synth_project repository).
+Clone and install the repository https://github.com/nearai/program_synthesis (you may download and install it directly within the root directory).

 ```
 git clone https://github.com/nearai/program_synthesis.git